From Up on Poppy Hill: Critical reception

-From Up on Poppy Hill received generally positive reviews from film critics; Rotten Tomatoes sampled 86 reviews and judged 86% of them to be positive with an average rating of 7.1/10, and the consensus: "Gentle and nostalgic, From Up on Poppy Hill is one of Studio Ghibli's sweeter efforts—and if it doesn't push the boundaries of the genre, it remains as engagingly lovely as Ghibli fans have come to expect".
+From Up on Poppy Hill received generally positive reviews from film critics; Rotten Tomatoes sampled 87 reviews and judged 87% of them to be positive with an average rating of 7.2/10, and the consensus: "Gentle and nostalgic, From Up on Poppy Hill is one of Studio Ghibli's sweeter efforts—and if it doesn't push the boundaries of the genre, it remains as engagingly lovely as Ghibli fans have come to expect".
 Metacritic, which assigns a weighted average score, rated the film 71 out of 100 based on 20 reviews.

 Mark Schilling of The Japan Times described From Up on Poppy Hill as a "pure-hearted, melodramatic youth film".
 The reviewer criticized the story as "predictable" and called the direction "pedestrian".
 However, he concluded the review by praising the film, saying "a wealth of period detail brings the era to nostalgic/realistic life".
 Takashi Kondo of The Daily Yomiuri said that it "is filled with many experiences that have been lost in our daily life".
 Kondo also said that "the father-son joint production [of Hayao and Gorō Miyazaki] achieved a wonderful result and [From Up on Poppy Hill] is a work that needs to be seen in this day and age".

 A. O. Scott of The New York Times praised From Up on Poppy Hill for its visuals as well as its characterization.
 Although Scott said that the "specific tragedy that lies in the background may not register with children," he would say that adults are "likely to be charmed by the love story and enchanted by the delicate rendering of a bygone but not entirely forgotten era".
 Kenneth Turan of the Los Angeles Times called the film "a time-machine dream of a not-so-distant past, a sweet and honestly sentimental story that also represents a collaboration between the greatest of Japanese animators and his up-and-coming son."
 Turan also said that Latin Quarter "is "Poppy Hill" at its most fantastical."
 On the characterizations, Turan stated, "the respect and politeness with which all the characters, even the teenage protagonists, treat one another is a far cry from what can go on in this day and age."
 Scott Tobias of NPR argued that the thematical aspects were too obvious but that "the warm tenor of the film that ultimately rescues it."

-In France, the film was favorably received by the press although the script and animation were judged to be slightly lacking by some.